-When we look at a cell value, we make a decision about what kind of data it is.
+When looking at cell values, we decide what kind of data it is.
 We know instinctively that numbers can be aggregated, but text cannot.
 Unfortunately, Excel isn’t so clever.

-If a cell has been formatted as text instead of a number, Excel may not calculate and display the value as we expect.
+If a cell is formatted as text instead of a number, Excel may not calculate and may not display the value we expect.

 To fix this, here are 3 options: